 Find out or about what’s on at Clovelly near Hartland.

-Character meet and greets at Woodlands Family Theme Park, Dartmouth – 29 to 30 May 2024
+Character meet and greets at Woodlands Family Theme Park, Dartmouth – 26 to 29 May 2025

-TV favourites Bluey and Duggee will be meeting and greeting visitors to Woodlands theme park this half term.
+The Gruffalo and Titan the Robot will be meeting and greeting visitors to Woodlands theme park this half term.
+You can also see dino displays on selected dates.

 Find out more and book tickets on the Woodlands website.